-- 6.1 Local Development Plans required to be prepared at Part One clause 4.0 are to incorporate specific standards for the development of Thoroughfares, Landscape and Built Form within the relevant Local Development Plan area in accordance with the objectives set out at Part One clause 6.3 for each of the zones identified on Plan No.1. - 6.2 Pursuant to clauses 4.25.5.3(e) and notwithstanding clause 5.2.3 of the Scheme, a Local Development Plan may contain standards and requirements different from those in the Residential Design Codes and the provisions in the Local Development Plan shall prevail over an inconsistent provision in the Residential Design Codes.

-6.3 OBJECTIVES OF ZONES
+- 6.1 Local Structure Plans are to incorporate specific standards for the development of Thoroughfares, Landscape and Built Form within the relevant Local Structure Plan area in accordance with the objectives set out at Part One clause 6.3 for each of the zones identified on Plan No.1. - 6.2 A Local Structure Plan may contain standards and requirements different from those in the Residential Design Codes and the provisions in the Local Structure Plan shall prevail over an inconsistent provision in the Residential Design Codes. - 6.3 OBJECTIVES OF ZONES